KyleCLim/FoodKrunch/README.md

-This project is a restaurant website with cart system and online payment features.
+This project is a restaurant website with cart system and online payment features in which SOLID principles were applied.
 The technologies used are MySQL, ExpressJS, React, NodeJS, CSS, HTML & Stripe API.

 To replicate the project, you have to create your own database schema using MySQL.
 A folder